r0bj/ansible-zabbix-api/README.md

 - templates which host should be linked to;
 - macros which host should contains.

-Groups and Tempalates names MUST be already present in Zabbix.
+Groups and Tempalates provided by ansible variables MUST be already present in Zabbix.

 Web access from nodes managed by ansible to the Zabbix API should be allowed (firewall).